-Plan to spend a few days in Belize City to enjoy it s history and cultural diversity.
-To see finished Belize City AD that went full page the Reporter news paper and 4 others about various places and events click through to my Belize Tourism Board Page.
+Plan to spend a few days in Belize City to enjoy its history and cultural diversity.
+To see finished Belize City AD that went full-page in the Reporter newspaper and 4 others about various places and events click through to my Belize Tourism Board Page.

 While this next picture is not an attraction I threw it in anyways as you will definitely see some interesting things around Belize City beyond attractions.
 My friend Cheryl dubbed this the Elvis Mobile.
 I took the picture outside of Mirab to show Jack as he was still inside paying.
 I also took it in memory.
 The hearse happens to be a 1983 (I think) Cadillac.
 My dad used to have a vintage Cadillac collection.
 Now he is with Elvis at the big party in the sky.

 Tropic Air Gives Back to Liberty Children’s Home

 Tropic Air, The Airline of Belize, August results are in for the 2016 nationwide #TropicGivesBack charitable fundraising campaign.
 Belize City Municipal Airport was the chosen location for the month of August.
 For every ticket bought at Municipal airport, $1 was donated to a worthy organization chosen by staff living in that community.